FedCF: Fair Federated Conformal Prediction: Introduction

 \section{Introduction}

-Ensuring model fairness is a critical thrust of trustworthy machine learning (ML).
-ML models, when not calibrated for fairness, are prone to developing biases at each stage of an ML pipeline, as reflected by their predictions \cite{mehrabi2021survey}.
-We define bias as disparate performance (i.e., accuracy for classification) between different sub-populations.
-In the data collection phase, measurement bias may occur due to disproportionate data collection on sub-populations, while representation bias manifests from a lack of training data on specific strata.
+Ensuring model fairness is an important construct for trustworthy machine learning (ML).
+ML models, when not calibrated for fairness, are prone to developing biases at each stage of an ML pipeline, as reflected by their predictions \citep{mehrabi2021survey}.
+We define bias as disparate performance (e.g., classification accuracy) across different sub-populations.
+During data collection, measurement bias may arise from disproportionate sampling across subpopulations, whereas representation bias may stem from insufficient training data for specific strata.
 During training, these biases are inductively learned by the model--leading to incorrect predictions in safety-critical tasks.
-These models are also susceptible to algorithmic bias, resulting from regularization and optimization techniques during model training, which incorrectly generalize for marginalized groups.
-To mitigate these risks, many ML models must adhere to regulations placed by local governing bodies \citep{hirsch2023business}.
-Towards model compliance, \citet{komala2024fair, agrawal2024no, jones2025rethinking} have proposed approaches to enhance model fairness in varying tasks, including federated graph learning and representation learning.
+These models are also susceptible to algorithmic bias from regularization and optimization techniques during model training, leading to incorrect generalization for marginalized groups.
+To mitigate these risks, many ML models must comply with regulations issued by local governing bodies \citep{hirsch2023business}.
+Towards model compliance \citet{komala2024fair, agrawal2024no, jones2025rethinking} proposed approaches to enhance model fairness in tasks, including federated graph learning and representation learning.

-Developing robust ML frameworks with mathematically rigorous guarantees is also essential for building actionable, trustworthy ML models for safety-critical tasks.
-In this frontier, researchers have increasingly explored Conformal Prediction (CP)--an uncertainty quantification (UQ) technique that only assumes statistical exchangeability--to develop trustworthy ML models \citep{vovk2005algorithmic}.
-Unlike traditional point-wise prediction in ML, CP guarantees that the correct outcome will be in a prediction set with a user-specified property.
+Developing trustworthy ML frameworks with mathematically rigorous guarantees is an important requirement for regulated safety-critical tasks.
+In this context, researchers have explored Conformal Prediction (CP), an uncertainty quantification (UQ) technique that only assumes statistical exchangeability, to develop trustworthy models \citep{vovk2005algorithmic}.
 Practitioners have adopted CP due to its model-free assumption and post-hoc application \citep{cherian2020washington}.
-Additionally, users can apply CP to structured data (such as graphs), which cannot be used with traditional IID-based methods \citep{maneriker2025conformal}.
-However, vanilla CP is not calibrated for fairness and can be inherently unfair \cite{cresswell2025conformal}.
+Additionally, users can apply CP to structured data (e.g., graphs), which cannot be used with traditional IID-based methods \citep{maneriker2025conformal}.
+However, vanilla CP is not calibrated for fairness~\citep{cresswell2025conformal}.